ZachyCatGames/dial-ms-media-builder/readme.md

 ### Replace the Primary Handler
 The `--replace-primary hndlr` option can be used to replace the primary device handler with the handler `hndlr`.

-[#Secondary Device-As-System] still functions as usual when this is used.
+[Secondary Device as System](#Secondary-Device-as-System) still functions as usual when this is used.

 #### Longer Explaination
 DIAL-MS supports having two installed device handlers.